 Loudly call the name of a person standing in the circle and start walking towards them, acting like a ‘zombie’ with your arms stretched out in front of you.

-If they avoid being tagged, the original named-person will immediately step into the circle and attempt to tag the person they just named.
+If they avoid being tagged, the originally named person will immediately step into the circle and attempt to tag the person they just named.

 On all occasions, the openings in the circle are filled by the previous zombie.